 - In emergency situations, to individuals in bankruptcy court.

-Needy Elderly: NLSA provides representation in these areas:
+Needy Elderly: NLS provides representation in these areas:

 - To older adults (60 and above) who may be victims or physical, emotional, or financial abuse;